onlinejudge95/Flask-REST-Server-Template/README.md

 ## Dependencies
 The server is tested in our travis account for following versions of Python
-* 3.6
 * 3.7
-* 3.7-dev
-* 3.8-dev

-The server dependencies are specified based according to the environment.
+The server dependencies specified in `Pipfile`.
-* Production level dependencies are defined in `requirements/prod.txt`.
-* Development level dependencies are defined in `requirements/dev.txt`.
-* Testing level dependencies are defined in `requirements/test.txt`.

 ## Docker
 The image is pushed to dockerhub {$LINK}, every push to git repository triggers a new build at the dockerhub.